Zeeny-lin/Robust-Vessel-Classification-from-Global-AIS-Trajectories-A-ST-Encoder-and-TCN-GA-Coupled-Model/README.md

 ## Method Overview

-The model follows a **Space2Vec + temporal encoding + separate TCN + multi-head self-attention + cross-attention** architecture.
-This corresponds to the paper's spatiotemporal encoder and TCN-GA coupled framework.
+The model follows a **ST encoding + TCN-GA** architecture.
 The implementation is organized into six methodological steps:

 1. **AIS data cleaning and feature standardization**
    Latitude, longitude, speed over ground, course over ground, time interval, and daily-cycle features are normalized, interpolated, truncated, and clipped.